wjglerum/dcos-docs-site/pages/1.11/security/ent/ldap/ldap-auth/index.md

 ---
 layout: layout.pug
-navigationTitle:  >
+navigationTitle:  LDAP Authentication and Parameters
 title: Specifying LDAP Authentication and Parameters
 menuWeight: 2
 excerpt: Specifying authentication method and parameters
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->